Donor Sperm

 Matching

-Prior to purchasing sperm, in order to match you medically, you need to know your status for 3 tests.
+Before purchasing donor sperm, in order to match you medically, you need to know your status for 3 tests.
 These can be ordered by your MFC provider.

 1) Your blood type